yoraish/shortest_path_to_cpp/README.md

 # The Shortest Path to Learn C++ (and A*): A Brief Recap

-C++ has been (and will likely be for at least a bit) a central language in the robotics field.
+C++ has been (and will likely be for at least a bit) a central programming language in robotics.
 It is a powerful language that is flexible and (relatively) easy to write-in, while also being fast and efficient.
-In this post, we will implement the A* algorithm in C++ and discuss some of the basics of the language as we go.
+This posts comes to serve as a brief recap/summary/cheatsheet of some of the basics of C++ programming.
+We will be implementing the A* algorithm and discussing relevant C++ elements as we go.

 From a high level, we will complete the following tasks today, and cover the following topics in the process:

 1. Set up the directory structure for our planner project.
     * [Common directory structure in C++ projects.](#setting-up-common-directory-structure-in-c)